NathanTh3Gr3at/responsive_expense_tracker/README.md

 ## About
 The same as the [Expense Tracker App](https://github.com/NathanTh3Gr3at/expense_tracker) but changes were made to ensure that the app interface doesnot look messy if the phone is horizontal.

+## Features:
+  - Tracks Expenses
+  - Provides a graph

+## Packages Used:
+  - Intl
+  - Uuid

 ## Images
 <table>
   <tr>